 - Season the vegetables with a teaspoon of salt and black pepper to taste, then add the fresh thyme and diced chicken.
 Add the parmesan cheese rind if using, then pour in the chicken stock.
 Stir and bring to a simmer for 20 minutes, uncovered.

 - Remove the cheese rind from the soup.
-Pour the pastina into the soup, stir and bring back to a simmer for 8-10 minutes until the pastina is tender and has thickened the soup.
-Stir often while the pastina is cooking so that it doesn’t stick to the bottom of the pot.
+Pour the pastina into the soup, stir and bring back to a simmer for 7-8 minutes until the pastina is tender and has thickened in the soup.
+Stir often while the pastina is cooking so that it doesn’t stick to the bottom of your pot.

 - Taste the soup for seasonings and adjust if needed.
 Serve the soup with grated parmesan cheese on top and more fresh black pepper to taste if desired.